adambraimbridge/rackmill.sh/README.md

-# Rackmill Ubuntu Setup Script
+# Rackmill Ubuntu/Debian Setup Script

-Rackmill is a robust, operator-friendly Bash script for preparing Ubuntu systems for deployment, imaging, or template creation.
+Rackmill is a robust, operator-friendly Bash script for preparing Ubuntu and Debian systems for deployment, imaging, or template creation.
 It enforces canonical APT sources, configures system settings, and securely cleans sensitive data, with interactive prompts and clear logging throughout.

 ## Features
 - **Canonical APT Sources Enforcement:**